Skip to content

 The Superachiever phenomenon

+The numbers do not make sense against headcount.
 A solo founder built and exited for $80M in six months.
-Pieter Levels clears $3-5.3M annually with zero employees.
-Midjourney runs $500M in revenue on 107 people and no VC.
-These aren't outliers.
-They're the visible edge of a structural shift we've been tracking — and the dark side is just as real as the upside.
+Pieter Levels clears $3–5.3M annually with zero employees.
+Midjourney clears several hundred million dollars in revenue on a team of roughly 100–130 and no VC.
+These are not outliers — they are the visible edge of a structural shift.
+And the dark side is just as real as the upside.

 March 23, 20265 min